jondowson/pod/README.md

 You can deploy these different configurations to the same machines and they will not interfere with each other.
 As such pod is very useful in development/testing environments as well as in production when opscenter is not an option.

-Pod can be run just locally or used over multiple machines.
+pod_dse can install a dse cluster both locally and on remote machines (or both).
 Pod will distribute, untar and configure all software sent to each server.
 Settings are defined in **two** pod configuration files - one for cluster-wide settings and one for server level settings.